 What is your number one tip for passing the test?

 It's incredibly daunting when you're first introduced to Advanced Riding and the SYSTEM.
 There's so much new information to learn and think about - then have to apply it at 60 mph, with the added pressure of someone behind you critiquing your ride.
 My advice is don't try to do everything at once.
 Focus on one area, practice hard, nail it - then move on to the next.
 Build on a solid base.
 Get it so ingrained in your muscle memory that it's automatic and you don't even have to think about it.

 What is your favourite piece of riding kit?

 My snood.
 It's like Arthur's blanket in Hitchhikers' Guide to the Galaxy.
 You can't go anywhere without your snood.

 What is your favourite bike?

 Kawasaki Ninja 1000SX and I've had three of them so far.
 It's a sports tourer, about 80% sports and 20% tourer.
 It does everything amazingly well, from commuting, track, touring, twisties and a trip to the shops.
 It's a brilliant bike and completely flatters my riding.

-I got back late from work and as I was putting the bike away, the side stand flicked up.
-As it was dropping, I managed to catch it, put my body underneath it and lay it down on top of me.
+I got home late from work and as I was putting the bike away, the side stand flicked up.
+As it was dropping, I managed to catch it, put my body underneath it and gently lay it down on top of me.
 Unfortunately, I was completely stuck and couldn't move.
 It was a cold, wet January night at 10:30 PM and I was lying in a poorly lit parking bay.
-After about 10 minutes thinking “how the hell am I going to get out of this?”, I heard the 'click clack' of high heels.
+After about 10 minutes thinking “how the hell am I going to get out of this?”, I heard the 'click clack' of high heels coming towards me.
 This young lady asked if I needed help, put her handbag down and deadlifted the bike up - in heels - then walked off as if she did that every day.
 Strong girl!